Overview

 Introduction

 Lectures should be recorded via Teams as a pre-recorded session.
 If you have an accompanying presentation or materials to show, then use the screen sharing feature in Teams to display this to your students.
-The recording will be stored automatically in Microsoft Stream, you will need to download the video to make it available to the academic.
+A link to the recording will appear automatically in the Teams Chat area, you will need to download the video to make it available to the academic.

 Step by Step Guide